-Remote work has been gaining in popularity for several decades, with approximately 3% of the U.S. workforce working from home to some extent in 2017.
+Remote work has been gaining in popularity for several decades, with approximately 3% Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
+See Full Reference of the U.S. workforce working from home to some extent in 2017.
 The COVID-19 pandemic spurred an even more rapid transition to remote work, when an additional 35% of the population shifted from commuting to working remotely.

 Working from home might be here to stay.
-A survey conducted by Pew Research Center in October 2020 found that among people with a job that could be done from home, more than 50% said they would like to continue teleworking once the pandemic ends.
+A survey conducted by Pew Research Center in October 2020 found that among people with a job that could be done from home, more than 50% Trusted Source Pew Research Center Pew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes, and trends shaping the world.
+See Full Reference said they would like to continue teleworking once the pandemic ends.

 Remote work offers many benefits, including greater flexibility with work hours and less time and money spent commuting.
 However, teleworking also challenges the boundary between work and personal life, and bringing work into the bedroom may have serious effects on sleep.